 “People know I can be a bit of a bulldozer during tough times,” Morrison admitted, “but that was what was needed during the pandemic.”
 His critics, however, were quick to seize on this admission.
 Opposition leader Anthony Albanese responded, saying, “Even Scott Morrison is distancing himself from Scott Morrison.”
 He called for a change in leadership, arguing that the prime minister had failed to deliver on his promises.

-Key Electoral Battlegrounds: Queensland and Western Australia
+Key electoral battlegrounds: Queensland and Western Australia

 As Morrison launched his campaign in Brisbane, the capital of the key battleground state of Queensland, he was reminded of the narrow victory he secured in the 2019 election despite predictions of a Labor win.
 Queensland is crucial for the Coalition, which holds 23 of the state’s 30 seats.
 In contrast, Labor, with its ambitious climate policies, holds only six.